city_hall

 Project Oscar is Boston’s 24-hour community food waste program.

-Project Oscar community food waste bins give residents a place to drop off their food scraps so that they can be composted.
-There are currently 14 locations throughout Boston.
-You can find more information below about where the compost bins are located and what belongs in them.
+Project Oscar community food waste bins give Boston residents a place to drop off their personal food scraps so that they can be composted.
+All bins are now green, rodent-resistant and locked.

 • Have questions?
 Contact: